rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-In the case of the Profile component, the `viewer` would be the top level object:
+With the Profile component, the `viewer` would be the top level object:

 {{< highlight javascript "hl_lines=11" >}}
 const Profile = () => (